The first in Japan to be connected to space: the Mizusawa Campus of the National Astronomical Observatory (Iwate Prefecture)

 GOOGLE MAP

-When the "Latitude Observatory" was first opened in Mizusawa, Western scholars underestimated Japan's observation technology, and they doubted it.
+When the Latitude Observatory was first opened in Mizusawa, Western scholars underestimated Japan's observation technology and were skeptical of it

-※3Reference link
+※3Reference Links

-The building was the first main building of the Mizusawa Latitude Observatory, built in 1900 (Meiji 33), and even after the second main building of the observation station, which is currently used as the "Oshu Space Walking Museum," was built in 1921 (Taisho 10), it was still used as a laboratory until 1966.
-It has been designated as a registered tangible cultural property of the country.
+The building is the first main building of the Mizusawa Latitude Observatory, built in 1900 (Meiji 33), and even after the observatory's second main building, currently used as the Oshu Space Museum, was built in 1921 (Taisho 10), it continued to be used as a research laboratory until 1966 (Showa 41).
+It is designated as a national registered tangible cultural property

 INFORMATION

-• Facility name: Kimura Sakae Memorial Museum
+• Facility name: Kimura Sakae Memorial Hall

-• Address: 2-12 Mizusawa Hoshigaokacho, Oshu City, Iwate Prefecture
+• Address: 2-12 Hoshigaokacho, Mizusawa, Oshu City, Iwate Prefecture

 • Phone number: 0197-24-2020 (Oshu Space Museum)

-• Opening hours: 9:00-17:00 (Admission until 16:30)
+• Opening hours: 9:00-17:00 (last entry at 16:30)

 • Admission fee: Free